 The research team has identified twelve sites across the state of Ohio to perform flow monitoring.
 The sites are located within the grassed medians of ODOT-maintained right-of-ways.
 The geographic distribution of the sites allows for data representative of varying weather conditions throughout the state.
 Site-specific flow monitoring plans were developed and equipment was installed to capture and record the rate, volume, and frequency of stormwater runoff generated from the roadway.

-After the soil amendment installations are completed, post-amendment flow monitoring will begin.
-The effectiveness of soil amendment as a stormwater volume reducing BMP will be evaluated by comparing the pre-amendment runoff volumes with post-amendment volumes.
+After the soil amendment installations are completed, post-amendment flow monitoring was performed.
+The effectiveness of soil amendment as a stormwater volume reducing BMP was evaluated by comparing the pre-amendment runoff volumes with post-amendment volumes.